nemocrys/jupiter-calibrator/README.md

+# jupiter-calibrator

+Scripts for controlling a calibrator of temperature sensors

 ## 1. About Us:
-The project is being processed by the model experiments group at the IKZ - Leibniz Institut für Kristallzüchtung.
+The project is developed and maintained by the [Model experiments group](https://www.ikz-berlin.de/en/research/materials-science/section-fundamental-description#c488) at the Leibniz Institute for Crystal Growth (IKZ).

 ## 2. Introduction:
 jupiter4852.py allows comunication with the Temperature Calibration Device "Jupiter 4852 Basic" over the RS422/RS232 Port with help of the Modbus Protocoll.